 About Me

 My research interests lie in Political Economy and Behavioural Economics.
+In my research I use (natural) experiments and text-as-data.

 You can contact me at: J.Lamb3@exeter.ac.uk